Save Lives: Donate Breast Milk Here!

 If you have any questions about the process, contact Whitney by phone or email (see the bottom of this page for her info).

 New babies can take about an ounce per feeding.
+We receive thousands of ounces of milk per month.
 Imagine all those happy, full tummies!

 Look what the local news is saying about the Milk Depot at Dar a Luz!

 KOAT news on April 11, 2013 (this story features our support group counselor Kimberlee)

 What is a milk depot?